 Frequently Asked Questions

-Why do we have to use the Research Pharmacy Service?The Joint Commission (TJC), FDA, OHSU, and Oregon Board of Pharmacy rules and regulations mandate that all research medications to be overseen by the Research Pharmacy Service.
-All areas of OHSU Hospitals and Clinics surveyed by TJC are required to involve the Research Pharmacy: "Investigational medications are safely controlled and administered, pharmacy controls the storage, dispensing, labeling and distribution of the investigational medication" (TJC MM 7.40).
-The Oregon Board of Pharmacy mandates, "all investigational drugs shall be stored in the pharmacy and distributed only from the pharmacy" (OAR 855-041-0130).
+Why do we have to use the Research Pharmacy Service?The Joint Commission (TJC), FDA, OHSU, and Oregon Board of Pharmacy rules and regulations mandate that all research medications to be overseen by a pharmacy.
+Research in all areas of OHSU Hospitals and Clinics surveyed by TJC are required to involve Research Pharmacy Services (RPS): "Investigational medications are safely controlled and administered, pharmacy controls the storage, dispensing, labeling and distribution of the investigational medication" (TJC MM 7.40).
+The Oregon Board of Pharmacy mandates, "all investigational drugs shall be stored in the pharmacy and distributed only from the pharmacy" (OAR 855-041-6260).
 Institutional requirements also exist.
-Other medications must also come through the service if they are FDA approved medications to be billed to the industrial account number or over the counter medications that are to be repackaged or relabeled.
-(Clin 05.11)
+Other medications must also come through RPS if they are FDA approved medications to be billed to the industrial account number or over the counter medications that are to be repackaged or relabeled.
+(HC-MM-103-POL)

 When is an Investigational New Drug (IND) Required?

 The product is investigational (has not been cleared for marketing by the FDA), or the investigation of the product (even if cleared for marketing) poses a significantly increased risk or decreased acceptability of risk.